Go directly to product information

 Usage

-Mbongô can literally be used in any dish, even in cooked rice or pasta, but preferably in a palette of West African spices and herbs such as calabash nutmeg, grain of paradise, selim pepper, cubeb pepper, ginger, garlic nut and African mint.
-Each and every one of them flavour enhancers from the fascinating West African gastronomy.
+Mbongô can literally be used in any dish, even in cooked rice or pasta, but preferably in a palette of West African spices and herbs such as calabash nutmeg, grains of paradise, selimpepper, cubebpepper, ginger, garlic nut, and African mint.
+Each one a flavor enhancer from the fascinating West African gastronomy.

-Before opening the seed pod (which is not eaten), it is roasted to a dark brown, which allows the seeds to display their rich aroma.
-After removing the 'papery' skin of the seed pod, crush the mbongo, which releases the individual seeds.
-Remove the membranes, remnants of the dried jelly, by discarding the 'dirty' seeds rubbing between your hands and blowing away the membranes.
+Before opening the seed pod (which is not eaten), it is roasted until dark brown, allowing the seeds to release their rich aroma.
+After removing the papery skin of the seed pod, crush the mbongo, releasing the individual seeds.
+Remove the membranes, remnants of the dried jelly, by discarding the "dirty" seeds. rub between your hands and blow away the membranes.

 Features: